 The Finance Secretary, Derek Mackay, has set out the Scottish Government’s budget plans for the year ahead.
-In the face of the chaos and confusion of Brexit, this budget offers stability and protects Scotland’s public services.
+In the face of the chaos and confusion of Brexit, this budget offers stability, maintains our social contract and protects Scotland’s public services.

 Here’s what you need to know.

 Increased investment in our health and care services

 Our budget will deliver almost £730 million extra investment for health and care services.